ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

   - SubPrio_test:
 ```
 We are in IRQ 0 Handler!
-The excep num of the highest priority pending excep is 17
+The number of the highest priority pending exception is 17
 There is only one active exception.
-The excep num of the highest priority active excep is 16
+The number of the highest priority active exception is 16
 We are in IRQ 1 Handler!
 There is only one active exception.
-The excep num of the highest priority active excep is 17
+The number of the highest priority active exception is 17
 Sub priority test is completed!
 ```
 From the result, we can observe that if multiple pending exceptions have the same group priority field value, the pending exception with the lowest subpriority field value takes precedence.
 Two IRQs are generated at once, and IRQ0 is handled firstly because of lower sub priority.